JacobSchoen/Trijam_226/README.md

 * ~Player collision to be more accurate on larger sizes~
 * Able to use the mouse to control the player
+* Fix orbs spawning on edge of canvas
 * ~Increase difficulty of game as time progresses ( more orbs? faster orbs? less positive orbs?)~